 Dr. Andy Shih

-Dr. Andy Shih received his Doctor of Dental Surgery in 2013 at Schulich Medicine & Dentistry, Western University.
+Dr. Andy Shih received his Doctor of Dental Surgery in 2013 at Schulich School of Medicine & Dentistry, Western University.
 He has been committed to community service and academia through his involvement with the Ontario Dental Association, the London Dental District Society, the Dental Outreach Community Service program, and the Thames Valley Dental Study Club.
 More recently, he has been actively engaged with a nation-wide pilot project involving patients with special needs to help provide an easier transition from pediatric to adult clinic care.

 Dr. Andy Shih is currently practicing dentistry as a solo practitioner at Komoka Family Dentistry.